Greg Dyke's reputation damaged by FA commission mishandling

-While there has been some criticism of the names announced so far - Danny Mills in particular - and the lack of a current or recent Premier League manager on the commission, the FA says the make up of the panel is not yet complete.
+- Danny Mills in particular - and the lack of a current or recent Premier League manager on the commission, the FA says the make up of the panel is not yet complete.
 More names could be announced next week.

 They add that the point of the commissioners is to use their in-depth knowledge and experience of the game to assess the evidence and make recommendations to the FA board.

 The third and final problem is not including a black or ethnic minority representative on the commission.
 This is why Rabbatts, whose mother is Jamaican, is so angry.

 She says it is impossible for the all-white, all-male commission to consider matters of nationality without including someone from the black or ethnic minority community.

 Kick it Out, the anti-racism campaign group, have written to the FA expressing their concerns, while the former England and Arsenal player

 While the purpose of the inquiry is not specifically about race and diversity, Rabbatts and others have a point when they say that any inquest into the way England players are scouted and developed cannot ignore the fact that England is now a diverse, multi-cultural society.
 One only has to look at the make up the current England team to see that any commission without a current or former black player is a big mistake.

 Dyke will no doubt try to find someone suitable to join the commission and silence the critics but Rabbatts and others may now accuse him and the FA of tokenism.